hirrolot/datatype99/README.md

 <otherwise>     ::= "otherwise" <stmt> ;
 ```

+Notes:

+ - Each listed identifier in the above grammar corresponds to a macro name defined in `datatype99.h` by default -- these are called _shortened versions_.
+On the other hand, there are also _postfixed versions_ (`match99`, `of99`, `derive99`, etc.), which are defined unconditionally.
+If you want to avoid name clashes caused by shortened versions, define `DATATYPE99_NO_ALIASES` before including `datatype99.h`.
+Library headers are strongly advised to use the postfixed macros, but without resorting to `DATATYPE99_NO_ALIASES`.

 ### Semantics

 (It might be helpful to look at the [generated data layout](https://godbolt.org/z/3TKn8T3Gj) of [`examples/binary_tree.c`](examples/binary_tree.c).)